Pastor - Lima, Peru

 I had the opportunity to attend a Baptist church as a child with my aunt and uncle, but when my parents and I moved, I no longer attended church and was not concerned about my salvation.

 Throughout my youth I sporadically attended youth group meetings, without showing any signs of conversion.
-When I was 19 I was invited to attend a church anniversary close to my house.
-Looking back, It is incredible that I continued attending because at first, none of the other youth wanted to greet me or talk with me, due to my bad reputation.
+When I was nineteen, I was invited to attend a church anniversary close to my house.
+Looking back, it is incredible that I continued attending because at first, none of the other youth greeted me or wanted to talk with me, due to my bad reputation.

 After six months, some of the other youth began to greet me, sit with me, and invite me to whatever event they were having.
 I couldn’t believe it.
 It made me so happy.
 I had already given up partying with my friends, and I had gone six months without drinking or smoking.
 I am not sure how, but during this time it was like I was invisible to my worldly friends.
 One day they asked me where I had been for so long.
 This question gave me pause and after thinking about it for a few minutes, I concluded that I was a Christian.
 None of my friends understood this response, but I did.

 With my profession of faith the problems began.
 Some of my friends reproached me, some made fun of me, and others became angry with me.
 Even my father was angry with me.
 My friends continued to pursue me and to try to entice me to sin with them, and on one occasion I fell into sin with them.
 However, the fall was very painful and I felt miserable.
 This brokenness was even further evidence that I was no longer the same.
-God had worked a miracle in my life without my knowing it.
+God had worked a miracle in my life without me even realizing it was happening.

 Due the growing membership of the congregation and because of several other missions that had been started by the believers there, the church decided to search for a co-pastor to help with the workload.
 At this point an older man from the congregation posed this question to the church: “Why are we going to look for a co-pastor from outside when we have a brother right here in the church who does all of the things that we would get a co-pastor to do?
 Why don’t we just recognize this brother as the co-pastor?”
 That is how my life in the ministry began.

-While at Maranatha Baptist Church I served in different areas of the ministry, even serving as deacon for several years.
+While at Maranatha Baptist Church I served in different areas of the ministry.
 During this time I also maintained a secular job, and God provided for all of our needs.
-Throughout these years, I never lost touch with my pastor from Cusco, and whenever he came to Lima he would come by my house and visit.
-We would talk about our children in the faith, who today are pastors and missionaries, and about the good old days when I was in the ministry.
+Over the course of these years, I never lost touch with my pastor from Cuzco, and whenever he came to Lima he would come by my house and visit.
+We would talk about our children in the faith, who today are pastors and missionaries, and about the good old days when I was in the ministry with him.
 It was then that I realized that there was an emptiness in my life.
 I came to see that my love for God had grown cold, and that I had come to love money and to care about providing a home and nice things for my wife and my daughters more than serving the Lord.
-My wife felt responsible for this.

 My pastor encouraged me not to make a hasty decision.
 He told me that I should pray.
 At about this same time, my brother offered me a job that had an incredible salary.
 I shared this with my wife, and she told me that God had already answered our prayers and that she did not feel like God wanted me to accept the job with my brother.
 I then called the pastor from Lima that had spoken with me about the pastorate in Oasis, and I shared with him about my desire to take over the work there.
 That is the story of how I came to be the Pastor of the church Iglesia Bautista Nueva Vida of Oasis de Villa beginning in May of 2006.